TaranDahl/MJobos/docs/New-or-Enhanced-Logics.md

 #### Event Invokers

 - Event Invokers can be given to warheads, super weapons, and the effect part of event handlers, to invoke any event type and trigger the event handlers on their targets.
 Event Invokers are listed under `[EventInvokerTypes]`, however listing them there is not mandatory.
 - Each warhead, super weapon, or the effect part of event handlers, may have multiple invokers listed.
-The invokers are associated with them like `EventInvokerN`, where N is an integer starting from 0. `EventInvoker` is a valid alternative is only one is specified.
+The invokers are associated with them like `EventInvokerN`, where N is an integer starting from 0. `EventInvoker` is a valid alternative if only one is specified.
 - Actors:
   - Similar to Event Handlers, the Invokers also have actors.
 There are two basic actors that every Invoker will have.
     - `Invoker`: The firer of the warhead, the firing house of the super weapon, or the actor this invoker is invoked upon through a handler's effect.